Heart, Home and Hope- A Story of Possibility

 To facilitate direct support (cash transfer) for Abi, drawing some insights from Brazilian President Lula’s social policy, ‘Bolsa Familia’, one of the most effective social policies in poverty alleviation as discussed in Jonathan Teppermen’s book, ‘The Fix’, we have opened her a Bank Account at the Bhutan Development Bank Limited.
 The remaining Nu.12,610/- from the contribution has been transferred.
 If one wants to contribute, either Chimi and I can share Abi’s account details [we did not make it public here for privacy reasons and potential risk of compromising the account, later].
 Please do reach out either to Chimi at email@example.com or to me at firstname.lastname@example.org.
 If we are already in contact on social media, a message would do.
 If there are any better ideas in responding to such matters through informal networks and individually, please feel encouraged to leave your comments for the benefit of us all.

-To all contributors and others, we are pleased to share the details of money collected [dates are provided if one wish to crosscheck the transaction] and expended.
+To all contributors, we are pleased to share the details of money collected [dates are provided if one wish to crosscheck the transaction] and expended.
+We have provided the details from the second round of contribution [Round II].
+The first round of contribution was closed on 30 May and the second on 27 June 2021 as indicated by the transfer record.

-PS: I wrote this this piece for three interrelated reasons [otherwise a small effort (and small amount for many) that does not necessarily merit/warrant such publicity]:
+PS: I wrote this this piece for three interrelated reasons [otherwise a small effort (and small amount for rich and affluent) that does not necessarily merit/warrant such publicity]:

 First, a report for and an acknowledgment to all the contributors.
 Second, to help connect Abi Rinchen with others who would be in better position to help her hereafter [one reason for opening the bank account].
 Third, to express my deepest appreciation to all the contributors, Chimi’s friends, Mr. Tshering (Reporter) and all the contributors.
 I never thought that we would go that far when I first dropped the message in the GHSS alumni group.